The Bar Chart Widget

 The barchart widget displays categorical data as vertical bars, supporting grouped bars, custom styling, and dynamic updates.
 It’s ideal for comparing values across categories, showing rankings, or displaying resource usage.

-?#group_gap: &i64,
+value: &i64,

 val bar: fn(